-HALLOWEEN NEVADA CITY STYLE!
+HALLOWEEN IN NEVADA CITY!

-With a great selection of tours including a cemetery hike, spooky-tales of haunted historic sites, and fall color for photographers and tree lovers, we’ve got you covered with an extra-layer of Halloween spirit all topped off with pumpkin ice cream…get details at NevadaCityChamber.com or call 530-265-2692
+With a great selection of self-guided tours including a cemetery hike, spooky-tales of haunted historic sites, and fall color for photographers and tree lovers, we’ve got you covered with an extra-layer of Halloween spirit all topped off with pumpkin ice cream…get details at NevadaCityChamber.com or call 530-265-2692